BioPhoton/blog-how-to-avoid-observables-in-angular/Readme.md

 And we put the subscription in the template when we leveraged reactive programming.

 This is the critical thing, the **subscription**.
-The subscription is the place where values "dripping" out of the observable.
+The subscription is the place where values are "dripping" out of the observable.
 It's the moment we start to mutate the properties of a component in an imperative way.

 > **In RxJS `.subscribe()` is where reactive programming ends**